 My French Bulldog Eats Rocks: Dogs usually eat a lot of odd items that don’t make sense.
-However, how unusual your French Bulldogs eating habits of choice may be, keep in mind this is fairly typical behaviour, especially for pups.
+However, how unusual your French Bulldog’s eating habits of choice may be, keep in mind this is fairly typical behavior, especially for pups.

 Why Do Dogs Eat Rocks?

 Rock-eating behaviors have been well observed, though not well comprehended.
-French Bulldogs that consume rocks, as well as other strange items, are seen to display ‘Pica’ – a condition which has been observed in a wide assortment of breeds, ages and genders.
+French Bulldogs that consume rocks and other strange items are seen to display ‘Pica’ – a condition observed in a wide assortment of breeds, ages, and genders.

-Pica is closely related to coprophagy, which is the practice of eating feces.
+Pica is closely related to coprophagy, which is the practice of eating excrement.
 That being said, there is an important difference.
-Pica only includes consuming inanimate objects that have no nutritional benefit, like rocks, sticks, and plastic.
+Pica only includes consuming inanimate objects with no nutritional benefit, like rocks, sticks, and plastic.

 Here are some of the reasons your Frenchie is into rocks.

 Your French Bulldog is looking for amusement, mental stimulation, or recognition from its owner.
-It can be a very effective approach for some Frenchies, because once their owner witnesses them eating rocks and reacts, then your Frenchie quickly gets the attention they are seeking form you.
+Some Frenchies can benefit from this method because when you notice them eating rocks and react, your Frenchie gets the attention he is after from you.

 |This is an easy problem to solve.
 Buy purchasing some chew toys and take more walks and game time.|